L&D employees using an LMS integration

 Skill and goal report

 Program managers need to understand if there’s compatibility between mentors and mentees.
 A great program will have mentors that possess the skills and experiences that mentees want.
-The skill and goal report provides this information.
+The skill and goal report in our mentoring tracking system provides this information.

 Example of skill and goal report on Together Software